S.African rand firms as dollar retreats ahead of U.S. inflation data

-JOHANNESBURG, Jan 11 (Reuters) - South African rand firmed on Wednesday, as the dollar weakened on global markets with investors awaiting U.S. consumer price data due this week.
+JOHANNESBURG, Jan 11 (Reuters) - South African rand firmed on Wednesday, as the dollar weakened on global markets with investors awaiting U.S. consumer price data due tomorrow.

-"For now, the rand is struggling to find the catalyst to drive the USD-ZAR through strong technical support," ETM Analystics said in a research note.
+"For now, the rand is struggling to find the catalyst to drive the USD-ZAR through strong technical support," ETM Analytics said in a research note.

 Markets will look towards U.S. inflation data due on Thursday for cues on the likely path of rates this year after Federal Reserve Chairman Jerome Powell avoided speaking about rate hikes at a conference on Tuesday.